Visual Kei makeup tips and tutorials – get the look

 Look at tutorials for application tips and creative ideas.

-Google images of your hero/heroine J-rockers and find the close-up images that show how they’ve actually applied their make-up.
+Google images of your J-rockers and find close-up images that show how they’ve actually applied their make-up.
 Make a note of the colours they’ve used, and which areas of the face they’ve accentuated.

 Once you’ve applied your visual kei make-up you are finally free to change into your clothes and style your hair.